 The financial statements summarise the Fund's transactions for the 2022/23 financial year and its position as at the 31 March 2023.
-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The accounts have been prepared on a going concern basis, and in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the Code) which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
 In addition, consideration has been given to the Local Government Pension Scheme Fund Accounts - example accounts and disclosure checklist published by the Chartered Institute of Public Finance Accountants (CIPFA).